bancorprotocol/carbon-contracts/README.md

 The deployment artifacts are going to be in `deployments/{network_name}`.

 If deploying a licensed deployment on a network, it's recommended to fork the carbon-contracts repo and push the deployment artifacts into the fork after deployment.

+You can make changes to the deployment scripts by modifying them in `deploy/scripts/network` and you can add specific network data in `data/named-accounts.ts` (Relevant to Carbon Vortex)

 If you want to verify the contracts after deployment, please set up the `VERIFY_API_KEY` environmental variable to the etherscan api key.